ClickCease Control Garden Insects Naturally | San Francisco | Arborist Now - Arborist Now

 Mexican Bean Beetle

-Adult Mexican bean beetles are oval, yellow-brown, 1/4-inch long with 16 black spots on wing covers.
-Their larvae are fat, dark yellow grubs with long, branched spines.
-These beetles are found on cowpeas, lima beans, snap beans, soybeans in most states east of the Mississippi River as well as parts of Arizona, Colorado, Nebraska, Texas, and Utah.
+Adult Mexican bean beetles are oval, yellow-brown, and 1/4-inch long with sixteen black spots on their wing covers.
+Their larvae are fat, dark-yellow grubs with long, branched spines.
+These beetles are found on cowpeas, lima beans, snap beans, and soybeans in most states east of the Mississippi River as well as parts of Arizona, Colorado, Nebraska, Texas, and Utah.

-Adults and larvae chew on leaves from beneath, creating a lacy appearance.
+Adults and larvae chew on leaves from below, creating a lacy appearance.
 To control:

 • Apply floating row covers